David-Bascom05/Portfolio/Coding/FDCAN_Driver/README.md

 # FDCAN Driver #

 ## Overview ##
 This driver is designed for the Cornell Mars Rover Project Team.
-Its purpose is to establish FDCAN comunication between the rover's Nividia Jetson Orin Nano and the custom boards we have designed.
+Its purpose is to establish FDCAN communication between the rover's Nvidia Jetson Orin Nano and the custom boards we have designed.

-The driver archatecture is pretty simple:
+The driver architecture is pretty simple:

-A filter is implimented in order to make sure that only the meesages intended for this board trigger an interupt.
-Functions are then set up to transmit and recieve messaages while ensuring reliable data handling.
-The interupt hadler itself is defined, and will be writen in the main.c file of the board the driver is used to run.
-This ensures compatability accross multiple boards
+A filter is implemented in order to make sure that only the messages intended for this board trigger an interrupt.
+Functions are then set up to transmit and receive messages while ensuring reliable data handling.
+The interrupt handler itself is defined and will be written in the main.c file of the board the driver is used to run.
+This ensures compatibility across multiple boards.

-An initialization function enables the clock and sets up the GPIO pins and interputs required, configures the appropriate parameters on the fdcan1 channel and initalizes that channel.
-It also initializes the filter and starts the fdcan periferal and interupt notifications.
+An initialization function enables the clock and sets up the GPIO pins and interrupts required, configures the appropriate parameters on the fdcan1 channel, and initializes that channel.
+It also initializes the filter and starts the fdcan peripheral and interrupt notifications.

 ## Testing ##

-During testing, the driver was successfully able to haddle messaging to and from my custom servo board and a jetson orin nano.
-It sucessfully filtered unwanted messages and was able to handle hgh message frequency without packet loss.
+During testing, the driver was successfully able to handle messaging to and from my custom servo board and a Jetson Orin Nano.
+It successfully filtered unwanted messages and was able to handle high message frequency without packet loss.